brianshih1/mini-async-runtime/mdbook/src/executor/pinned-threads.md

 });
 ```

-In this code snippet, we’ve introduced two new abstractions:

-- **LocalExecutorBuilder**: A factory used to create a `LocalExecutor`
-- **Placement**: Specifies a policy that determines the CPUs that the `LocalExecutor` runs on.

-We specify to the `LocalExecutorBuilder` that we want to create an executor that only runs on `CPU 0` by passing it `Placement::Fixed(0)`.
-Then the executor created from `builder.build()` would only run on Cpu 0.

 By creating N executors and binding each executor to a specific CPU, the developer can implement a thread-per-core system.

 ### Implementation

+**sched_setaffinity**

+To force a thread to run on a particular CPU, we will be modifying the thread's CPU affinity mask by using Linux's [sched_affinity](https://man7.org/linux/man-pages/man2/sched_setaffinity.2.html) command.
+As specified in Linux’s manual page, `After a call to **sched_setaffinity**(), the set of CPUs on which the thread will actually run is the intersection of the set specified in the *mask* argument and the set of CPUs actually present on the system.`.

 **LocalExecutor**

-To limit the CPUs that the `LocalExecutor` can run on, it now takes a list of `CPU`s as its constructor parameters.
+We modify `LocalExecutor`'s constructor to take a list of `CPU`s as its parameter.
+It then calls `bind_to_cpu_set`

 ```rust
 impl LocalExecutor {